amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

-Deleuze and Guattari allude to the swerve when they say that that which has a body by that very token has a spiritedness (an esprit de corps), and even a kind of thrust or directionality (a nomos).** There is also an interesting rela- tionship to be explored between the swerve and Henri Bergson’s elan vital.”
+Deleuze and Guattari allude to the swerve when they say that that which has a body by that very token has a spiritedness (an esprit de corps), and even a kind of thrust or directionality (a nomos).** There is also an interesting rela- tionship to be explored between the swerve and Henri Bergson’s *elan vital*.”
 Finally, a group of neo-Marxists calling themselves “aleatory materialists” endorse a modified version of hylozoism.
 They argue that because classical Marxism’s image of the structure of capitalism is more rigid and impervious